Wendy (Benh Zeitlin) | Courtesy of Sundance Institute

 It’s a fascinating concept, using mistruth in search of truth, and on the one hand, I’m disappointed that I wasn’t aware of the conceit going in.
 Upon learning the trick, I felt duped, but I was duped only by my own preconceptions—the film is a documentary of a sort, and the only lies it tells are ones of omission.
 On the other hand, meanwhile, the unique circumstances of my viewing experience—one of those quirks that can only happen when you’re among the first audiences to see a film—forced self-reflection even more revealing than my studious mid-film pondering on the nature of exploitation.
 What did it say about me that the catharsis I found in Michael’s words felt less genuine when I found out Michael was not, in fact, a tragic figure?
-The film was conceived to convey a message about a certain slice of American life in the year 2020—the arc of history is a frequent focus, as discussions of endless wars, baby boomer social irresponsibility, and the looming Trump presidency coalesce into a tacit suggestion that the close of the Roaring 20s represents the close of something far more spiritually significant—and I benefited from that message.
+The film was conceived to convey a message about a certain slice of American life in the past half-decade—the arc of history is a frequent focus, as discussions of endless wars, baby boomer social irresponsibility, and the looming Trump presidency coalesce into a tacit suggestion that the close of the Roaring 20s represents the close of something far more spiritually significant—and I benefited from that message.
 So what was actually lost in the bargain?
 Did my frustration mean that my supposed concerns of voyeurism were actually a shield for an ugly sense of entitlement to others’ pain?

 These aren’t questions I’ll be finished considering anytime soon, but they’re also not questions audiences will need to concern themselves with, as the open secret will precede the film’s wide release.
 Whether it could be more powerful to walk in oblivious or informed is but one of many questions left open by this immensely enjoyable experiment.
 It may be on the low end of buzz for the year’s festival, but it’s unquestionably among the highlights.